-For the interim period, the interim self government authority will as appropriate exercise its authority, i.e., jurisdiction, in the territories, to the extent necessary to fulfill its responsibilities and as agreed between the Israeli and Palestinian sides.
+For the interim period, the interim self government authority will as appropriate exercise its functionally authority, i.e. jurisdiction, in the territories, to the extent necessary to fulfill the responsibilities transferred to it and as agreed between the Israeli and Palestinian sides.